syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 'Opens a PowerPoint presentation file

-Dim presentation_1 As IPresentation = Presentation.Open(fileName)
+Dim presentationDocument As IPresentation = Presentation.Open(fileName)

 'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

-presentation_1.ChartToImageConverter = New ChartToImageConverter()
+presentationDocument.ChartToImageConverter = New ChartToImageConverter()

 'Sets the scaling mode of the chart to best.

-presentation_1.ChartToImageConverter.ScalingMode = ScalingMode.Best
+presentationDocument.ChartToImageConverter.ScalingMode = ScalingMode.Best

 'Instantiates the presentation to pdf converter settings instance.